 No. The library is open to all who agree to abide by the policies and procedures of the library.
 However, you must present your library card to check out or renew any material.

 "How can I get a library card?"

-Bring your validated student I.D. card to the Circulation Desk.
+Bring your student I.D. card to the Circulation Desk.
 You will be asked a few short questions about your mailing address, phone number, and enrollment status.
 The desk attendant will activate a code on the back of your ID card.
 This card will then become your library card.
 You must present it each time you borrow or renew library material.
-Student ID Cards are obtained in Frost 271 (phone: 413-552-2055 for more information).
-Students can obtain validation stickers at the Student Account Services office in Frost 221 (phone: 413-552-2101.
+Student ID Cards are obtained in Frost 271 (call 413.552.2055 for more information).

 Non - HCC Students: